EGI-Federation/documentation/content/en/users/data/storage/grid-storage/_index.md

 with the Data Management Frameworks (DMFs) used by Collaborations and Experiments.

-For example, the [EGI Workload Manager](../../workload-manager) provides a way to efficiently access grid storage endpoints in order to read/store files, and to catalogue the existing file and related metadata.
+For example, [EGI Workload Manager](../../../compute/orchestration/workload-manager) provides a way to efficiently access grid storage endpoints in order to read/store files, and to catalogue the existing file and related metadata.